Abhi2007uvindu/Abhi2007uvindu/README.md

-- 👋 Hi, I’m @Abhi2007uvindu
+- 👋 Hi, I’m @Abhi2007
-- 👀 I’m interested in ...photo editing
+- 👀 I’m interested in ...photo editing,web developing,ict,cybersecurity  and  AI

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...in grade 11
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...no one
 - 📫 How to reach me ...

 <!---